5 Ways to Save on Rent in Singapore

 2. Be the Main Tenant

 Compared to other countries where the culture is to look for roommates to share the entire apartment, the renting culture in Singapore is a little different.
-Local landlords often expect their tenants to stay in their rooms and make themselves as “invisible” as possible, not welcoming the sharing of living rooms or kitchen.
+Local landlords often rent out one room in their apartment but then expect their tenants to stay in their rooms and make themselves as “invisible” as possible, not welcoming the sharing of living rooms or kitchen.
 If this type of arrangement does not suit you and you find renting a whole apartment too expensive, what you can do is to rent the entire place but sub-let the extra rooms that you will not be using.

 Although in terms of absolute cost you may be paying less as a main tenant if you sublet the rooms, you need to consider the time and effort in searching for tenants, paying for maintenance costs and also putting up the hefty 2-months deposit for the entire apartment when you sign the rental contract.